osrg/ryu-book/en/source/switch_test_tool.rst

 Overview of Test Tool
 ---------------------

-This tool is used to verify the status of support by OpenFlow switch for the OpenFlow specification by conducting a flow entry registration/packet application to the test subject OpenFlow switch according to a test pattern file and comparing the result of processing by the OpenFlow switch of packet rewriting and transfer (or discard) against the expected processing result described in the test pattern file.
+This tool is used to verify the status of support by OpenFlow switch for the OpenFlow specification by conducting a flow entry and a meter entry registration/packet application to the test subject OpenFlow switch according to a test pattern file and comparing the result of processing by the OpenFlow switch of packet rewriting and transfer (or discard) against the expected processing result described in the test pattern file.

-This tool is compatible with FlowMod message test of OpenFlow version 1.3.
+This tool is compatible with FlowMod message and MeterMod message test of OpenFlow version 1.3.

 ============================= ===================================